Kajja/tricker/README.md

 On mat | Wrong ring | Knower: 0, Guesser: -1
 On mat | On mat | Knower: 0, Guesser: 0

-So, you can only score points if you are in the target ring, but you can get minus points if you are somewhere else.
+So, you can only score points if you are in the target ring, but you can get minus points if you are in another ring.
+On the mat you don't get any points, neither plus or minus.

 When has someone won?